 Noe Ortega, Ph.D., was sworn in as Massachusetts Commissioner of Higher Education on November 1, 2022.
 He has led the Department of Higher Education (DHE) through a time of historic investment by the state legislature and Healey-Driscoll Administration in affordability and access for all learners in the Commonwealth.
-Dr. Ortega is dedicated to increasing higher education access and closing racial equity gaps in college attainment.
+Dr. Ortega is dedicated to closing equity gaps through the Board of Higher Education’s four strategic priorities: Student Success and Affordability, Economic Mobility, Public Good, and Innovation.

-Before his leadership roles in Pennsylvania, Dr. Ortega spent eight years at the University of Michigan, where he held several academic and administrative roles.
+Dr. Ortega also spent eight years at the University of Michigan, where he held several academic and administrative roles.
 As assistant director and senior research associate at the National Center for Institutional Diversity (NCID), Dr. Ortega helped to enhance the diversity, equity and inclusion efforts at the university.
 Additionally, he served as managing director for the National Forum on Higher Education for the Public Good, playing a pivotal role in a nationwide network to strengthen ties between higher education and societal advancement.

-Prior to his years in Michigan, Dr. Ortega spent nearly a decade working in the areas of financial aid and enrollment management at the Texas Higher Education Coordinating Board, where he served as a P-16 Specialist, as well as at public and private universities in Texas.
+Prior to his years in Michigan, Dr. Ortega spent nearly a decade working in the areas of financial aid and enrollment management at public and private universities in Texas and also served as a P-16 specialist for the Texas Higher Education Coordinating Board.

 Dr. Ortega began his education career by spending seven years as director of Kogakusha, a language institute in Osaka, Japan where he trained teachers in early childhood language acquisition.